Proximal humeral fracture

 Proximal humeral fractures usually result from a fall on an outstretched arm.
 Indirect forces transmitted through the proximal humerus and shoulder are the cause of most fractures.
 These forces may be compressive, tension, torsion or bending.

-Plain films are usually sufficient to characterise proximal humeral fractures, and thus to determine management.
+Plain films are usually sufficient to characterize proximal humeral fractures, and thus to determine management.
 CT can be useful if adequate views cannot be obtained, if fractures are unusual or if other fractures (e.g. glenoid) are present 2.
 Additionally, CT (and especially 3D surface shaded reconstructions) has been shown to improve interobserver agreement on classification of proximal humeral fractures 4.

 Regardless of the imaging performed, the number of displaced fragments should be assessed, to enable appropriate classification of the fracture (Neer classification or AO classification are most commonly used).